cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/transforms/scriptfilter.rst

 .. rubric:: Description

-A transform that filters records using a custom Javascript function.
+A transform plugin that filters records using a custom Javascript provided in the plugin's config.

 .. rubric:: Use Case

 The transform is used when you need to filter records.
 For example, you may want to filter out records that have null values for an important field.

 .. rubric:: Properties

-**script:** Javascript that implements a function 'shouldFilter', taking a JSON object representation of the input record, and returning true if the input record should be filtered and false if not.
+**script:** Javascript that must implement a function ``'shouldFilter'``, that takes a JSON object representation of the input record, and returns true if the input record should be filtered and false if not.

 .. rubric:: Example